philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 I live in a third-world country.
 Motorcycles are the go-to vehicles here.
 They're:

 1. Cheap
-2. Less traffic pain
+2. Give you less traffic headaches

-And so I tried learning to ride one.
-I was commuting to uni before this, so I decided I would finally recover some of my sanity by saying _goodbye_ to all the packed jeepneys.
+So, I decided to give riding one a shot.
+Used to take the jeepney to uni, but I figured it was time to keep my sanity and ditch public transportation.

 That was the plan, anyway.
 Never thought it'd be challenging.
 They always say "it's just like riding a bicycle."
-It did NOT feel like riding a bicycle.
-Controlling the throttle was one thing, now I have to learn 700 different bits and pieces just to 'familiarize' how the whole thing works.
-Nah fam, I don't think I will.
+Well, let me tell you, it was absolutely nothing like riding a bike.

-But anyway, I'll probably do alright.
+But hey, whatever, I'll probably get the hang of it eventually.

 <figure> <video width="600px" controls>
 <source src="https://cdn.discordapp.com/attachments/993410728088305734/1001126129924571296/The_level_of_petty_I_aspire_to_be_-_motorcycles.mp4" type="video/mp4">